Virginia Thoroughbred Project

 Average Number of Thoroughbreds: 40

 In March of 2020, VTP was granted 501(c)(3) nonprofit, thus enabling donors to make financial contributions that may be exempt from taxes.
 In October 2021, the organization became accredited by Thoroughbred Aftercare Alliance.

-Currently, VTP has 35 retired Thoroughbred horses on 150 beautiful rolling acres at Montpelier near Orange, VA.
-All of these horses were adopted from the founding organization in 2019 and all are sanctuary horses.
-In other words, they are no longer able to be considered for serious equine endeavors.
-All receive exceptional care and are checked daily by our professional equine farm manager.
-Regular veterinary, farrier, and dental care are provided when necessary.
-Many of these horses are featured on our website and may be sponsored.
-A few are suitable for adoption as companion animals as they are pasture sound only.
-Anyone interested should contact us.
+Currently, VTP has 35 retired Thoroughbred horses on 150 acres of beautiful, rolling hills at Montpelier in Orange, Va.
+Many of these horses were adopted from the founding organization in 2019, and the majority have permanent sanctuary status.
+These particular herd members are no longer able to be considered for any other equine endeavors due to age and/or infirmity.
+Every horse receives individualized treatment and exceptional care from our professional equine team.
+Many of our horses are featured on our website and are offered for sponsorship.
+Please contact us regarding horses available for adoption as companion animals or for rideable horses suitable for second careers.